What are you looking for in a new owner?

 How do we place a deposit on a puppy?

-We ask you to place a deposit on a Puppy Of Choice as generally our puppies find homes very quickly, but not everyone can come and choose on a specific weekend as they may be away at the time etc. This way you have a choice of dog and when you come to view, you can swap with any other available puppy.
+We ask you to place a deposit on a Puppy Of Choice as generally our puppies find homes very quickly, but not everyone can come and choose on a specific weekend as they may be away at the time etc. This way you have a choice of dog and can choose a viewing day that is convenient for your family.

-The £250 deposit is 100% refundable up to 24hrs after your first visit if for whatever reason the puppy, or even us as breeders, aren't quite right for your family.
+The £250 Puppy Of Choice deposit is 100% refundable up to 24hrs after your first visit if for whatever reason the puppy isn't (or even we as breeders aren't) quite right for your family.

 When can we view the puppies'?

-We allow puppy viewings once the puppies are about 9 weeks old and once a deposit has been placed.
+We allow puppy viewings once the puppies are about 9 weeks old and once the Puppy Of Choice deposit has been placed.

 Other breeders allow puppy visits from about 4 weeks old, but we believe not only is there a high risk of bringing bacteria to very young puppies with weak immune systems, but it is also very stressful for the mother to have strangers in the house and for them to be moving around her babies.